SNANPR/pigtime/test/README.md

 How to test?
 ------------

-Use command `cmake . && make && make test` to test pigtime.
+Use command `cmake . && make && ./Tests` to test pigtime.

 Detail
 ------